energysistem/manuals/42677-Tower WIFI/en/120-carga.md

-## Carga de dispositivos
+## Charging devices

-Tu  *Energy Multiroom Tower Wi-Fi* dispone de dos PUERTOS USB DE CARGA (12) en los cuales puedes conectar un cable USB para cargar otro dispositivo como un smartphone, un tablet o un reproductor MP3, incluso mientras lo estás usando como reproductor.
+Your *Energy Multiroom Tower Wi-Fi* includes two USB CHARGING PORTS (12) to connect an USB cable and charge other devices such as smartphones, tablets or MP3 Players, even if the tower is playing music.

-Especificaciones de los PUERTOS USB DE CARGA: <br>
+Technical specifications of USB CHARGING PORTS: <br/>

-- Tensión = 5V
+- Voltage = 5V
-- Intensidad = 2A
+- Current = 2A

-Cualquier dispositivo que necesite una tensión superior a 5V no se podrá cargar.
+Any device that requires more than 5V voltage cannot be charged.